 It’s hard to believe we have now been living in the northwoods for 14 years.
 Our children graduated from both high school and college.
 My husband retired a few years back.
-I still work full-time as an Applications Analyst.
+I still work full-time as an Business Analyst.

 We love the slower pace of life here in the northwoods.
 Living on a lake is awesome and we are surrounded by beautiful nature.
 (See some photos in my posts, The Joy of Walking and Nature’s Amazing Benefits.)

 Other than to say I wish I had known then what I know now about attracting joy to my life, I’ll save the rest of the story for a future post.

 Can you relate?
 Or maybe you have not made a major move.
 Please share part of your story, I’d love to hear from you.
 Thanks!